-Despite the growing body of research on anthroponyms, significant gaps remain.
-First, comprehensive cross-cultural comparative studies are still limited.
-Most existing studies focus narrowly on one culture without systematically comparing across contexts.
-Second, the relationship between anthroponyms and other lexical domains, such as household vocabulary, remains underexplored.
-Yet such connections could reveal how language reflects cultural values holistically.
-Another limitation is the dominance of descriptive and theoretical approaches, with relatively little empirical data.
-Fieldwork-based studies, such as generational surveys and ethnographic interviews, could enrich the understanding of naming dynamics in the context of globalization and digitalization.
-Despite the growing body of research on anthroponyms, significant gaps remain.
-First, comprehensive cross-cultural comparative studies are still limited.
-Most existing studies focus narrowly on one culture without systematically comparing across contexts.
-Second, the relationship between anthroponyms and other lexical domains, such as household vocabulary, remains underexplored.
-Yet such connections could reveal how language reflects cultural values holistically.
-Another limitation is the dominance of descriptive and theoretical approaches, with relatively little empirical data.
-Fieldwork-based studies, such as generational surveys and ethnographic interviews, could enrich the understanding of naming dynamics in the context of globalization and digitalization (Novikova et al., 2019; Sipavicius Seide, 2021).
+Despite the growing body of research on anthroponyms, there remain significant gaps.
+First, comprehensive cross-cultural comparative studies are limited.
+Most existing studies focus narrowly on one culture without systematically comparing it across contexts.
+Second, the relationship between anthroponyms and other lexical domains, such as household vocabulary, remains unexplored.
+Such connections could reveal how language holistically reflects cultural values.
+Another limitation is the dominance of descriptive and theoretical approaches with relatively little empirical data.
+Fieldworkbased studies, such as generational surveys and ethnographic interviews, could enrich our understanding of naming dynamics in the context of globalization and digitalization.
+Despite the growing body of research on anthroponyms, there remain significant gaps.
+First, comprehensive cross-cultural comparative studies are limited.
+Most existing studies focus narrowly on one culture without systematically comparing it across contexts.
+Second, the relationship between anthroponyms and other lexical domains, such as household vocabulary, remains unexplored.
+Such connections could reveal how language holistically reflects cultural values.
+Another limitation is the dominance of descriptive and theoretical approaches with relatively little empirical data.
+Fieldwork-based studies, such as generational surveys and ethnographic interviews, could enrich our understanding of naming dynamics in the context of globalization and digitalization (Novikova et al., 2019; Sipavicius Seide, 2021).

-Future research should therefore prioritize interdisciplinary and empirical approaches that bridge linguistics with anthropology, sociology, and cultural studies.
-By expanding the scope of analysis, scholars can capture how anthroponyms operate within broader semiotic systems that include objects, rituals, and narratives.
-Furthermore, the increasing relevance of digital identities provides a new frontier for anthroponymic studies.
-Online platforms often mediate how individuals present or modify their names, whether through pseudonyms, abbreviations, or hybrid forms, which in turn shape perceptions of authenticity, belonging, and authority in virtual spaces.
-Investigating these practices would shed light on how globalization and technology transform traditional naming conventions.
-Additionally, longitudinal studies across generations could reveal patterns of continuity and change, demonstrating how names adapt to shifting cultural, political, and technological environments while still preserving core elements of identity and heritage (Novikova et al., 2019; Sutrisno, Duwi, Anita, Eksa, & Jenny Yudha, 2024; Z & A, 2025).
+Future research should therefore prioritize interdisciplinary and empirical approaches that bridge linguistics, anthropology, sociology, and cultural studies.
+By expanding the scope of analysis, scholars can capture how anthroponyms operate within broader semiotic systems that include objects, rituals and narratives.
+Furthermore, the increasing relevance of digital identities provides a new frontier for anthroponymic research.
+Online platforms often mediate how individuals present or modify their names, whether through pseudonyms, abbreviations, or hybrid forms, which in turn shapes perceptions of authenticity, belonging, and authority in virtual spaces.
+Investigating these practices would shed light on how globalization and technology have transformed traditional naming conventions.
+Additionally, longitudinal studies across generations could reveal patterns of continuity and change, demonstrating how names adapt to shifting cultural, political, and technological environments while preserving the core elements of identity and heritage (Novikova et al., 2019; Sutrisno, Duwi, Anita, Eksa, & Jenny Yudha, 2024; Z & A, 2025).

-2.7.
-Academic and Practical Significance
+2.7 Academic and Practical Significance

-The study of anthroponyms contributes to multiple disciplines.
+The study of anthroponyms contributes to multiple fields.
 In linguistics, it advances lexicology, semantics, and pragmatics by exploring the unique features of personal names.
-In anthropology and sociology, it provides insight into how names reflect cultural values, social structures, and historical transformations.
-In cultural studies, it demonstrates the symbolic power of names in shaping identity and belonging.
-Practically, understanding anthroponyms is important in law, administration, education, and migration.
-Differences in naming systems often create challenges in civil registration across borders.
-Hence, anthroponymic research holds broad implications for both academic and practical domains (Kasmahidayat & Hasanuddin, 2022; Kristiyani, Marlissa, & Urip, 2025; Meilani, Urip, & Mollet, 2025).
+In anthropology and sociology, it provides insights into how names reflect cultural values, social structures, and historical transformations.
+In cultural studies, the symbolic power of names in shaping identity and belonging is demonstrated.
+Practically, understanding anthroponyms is important for law, administration, education, and migration.
+Differences in naming systems often create challenges in civil registration across national borders.
+Hence, anthroponymic research has broad implications for both academic and practical domains (Kasmahidayat & Hasanuddin, 2022; Kristiyani, Marlissa, & Urip, 2025; Meilani, Urip, & Mollet, 2025).